mjiderhamn/worx-landroid-nodejs/README.md

         2,
         2
     ],
-    "min_on": [ // Hours per weekday that the Landroid should mow, in addition to the hours above 0,
+    "min_on": [ // Minutes per weekday that the Landroid should mow, in addition to the hours above 0,
         0,
         0,